 There are many avenues to explore when looking at how to save money on car insurance: comparing plans, maintaining a good driving record, and taking a close look at your coverage level and add-ons.

-All those gimmicky insurance ads promise amazing rates; comparison shopping can help you find the best deal for you.
 Even if you’re happy with your current insurance company, requesting quotes from several other companies might reveal opportunities for saving money if you switch.
 You can also call your current insurer and ask if you’re eligible for any discounts; they’re often willing to offer an incentive to keep your business.